QuaSi-Software/Documentation/docs/resie_energy_systems.md

 ![A multi-sector example energy system](fig/example_energy_system.svg)

 There, arrows indicate the flow of energy between the components, with the colors of the arrows representing the respective medium.
 A main heat bus supplies two secondary heat busses, which each connect with a buffer tank and the demand side of a building.
-The main heat bus draws heat from the waste heat of a hydrogen electrolyser (HEL), elevated to the required temperature by a heat pump, as well as a combined heat-and-power plant (CHP).
+The main heat bus draws heat from the waste heat of a hydrogen electrolyser (HEL), elevated to the required temperature by a heat pump, as well as a combined heat-and-power plant (CHPP).
 A gas boiler supplies one of the buildings for additional peak load capacity.
 In order to shift available energy between seasons, a seasonal thermal energy storage (STES) is connected to the main heat bus.

 Such an energy system requires several operational strategies and control mechanisms to operate as expected.
 How these can be modeled for this example is described in more detail in the chapter on operation and control.
 For the following we focus on the graph structure that is formed from the components and the connections between them.